nicosensei/es-theme-351noir/README.md

 * Custom collections pre-designed / created for various genres (such as Shoot 'em Up, etc)
 * Collections for 'All Games', 'Favorites', 'Last Played' and 'Custom Collections' fully supported
 * Support for screenshots/boxart and/or video.
+* Horizontal layout.
+* The battery indicator ranges from green to red, matching the state of your battery.

 ###### [back to top](https://github.com/MonsieurDaz/es-theme-351noir#351-noir-351elec-theme)